 Managing the development of oil and gas resources for Canada's federal lands in the Northwest Territories, Nunavut and northern offshore is a federal responsibility.
-The Northern Oil and Gas Branch of the Department of Indian Affairs and Northern Development (DIAND) is charged with this responsibility.
+The Northern Oil and Gas Branch of Indigenous and Northern Affairs Canada (INAC) is charged with this responsibility.

 This management of the oil and gas resources is done in a manner that balances the northern and national interests in the context of Aboriginal land claims, promotes investment in the sustainable development of northern resources, and provides related information and advice.
 Above all, the department is committed to using resource development to uplift the skills of northerners and strengthen the economic base of northern communities.

 Petroleum resource management on Canada's federal lands North of 60 degrees is exercised under two federal statutes: the Canada Petroleum Resources Act (CPRA) and the Canada Oil and Gas Operations Act (COGOA).